matthewroy01/matthewroy01.github.io/index.md

 ### Panic

+Made over the course of a semester in "Advanced Seminar in Game Programming" in Unity.

+Panic is a 2D, top-down strategy game with horror elements.
+The player moves around on a grid avoiding enemies and collecting keys to escape each level.
+Getting seen by an enenmy causing the player to enter Panic Mode.
+In Panic Mode, the player is freed from the constraints of the grid while enemy AI also changes.

+### Battle Beetles

 ### Recreating the first dungeon from The Legend of Zelda

-### Battle Beetles